Language-Update/.github/profile/README.md

 ❌ I wanted to complete the multiplayer feature of the app but couldn't find the motivation to do so.
 Because the app didn't get any traction with its Open Beta version.

 ## Results
-Even though the app didn't get any traction at first, I continued to develop it.
+Even though the app didn't get much traction at first, I continued to develop it.
 I added **User Authentication and Data Base** as you can see in **[this update video](https://www.youtube.com/watch?v=zDZ8_PH5P4M)**.
-But, in the end, nobody didn't install the app for a long time.
+But, in the end, the app couldn't achieve +50 install for a long time.
 And I left the project as it was, in Open Beta.
 But, you can try the app and learn some Japanese!!
-Download it from **[Google Play Store]([https://www.youtube.com/watch?v=zDZ8_PH5P4M](https://play.google.com/store/apps/details?id=com.MetalifeStudios.JapaneseWarrior))**
+Download it from **[Google Play Store!](https://play.google.com/store/apps/details?id=com.MetalifeStudios.JapaneseWarrior)**

 Sad story, but, I continued to develop the idea into a simulation metaverse called **[Metalife!](https://youtu.be/uS1atfC8YNk)** You can find more about it on my Github profile!